-A 2011 review of evidence from 15 published studies involving 1,360 people in the Cochrane Library found that zinc supplements reduced the duration and severity of illness caused by the common cold.
+A 2011 review of evidence from 15 published studies involving 1,360 people found that zinc supplements reduced the duration and severity of illness caused by the common cold.

 However, the researchers said it was still not possible to make any general recommendations about treating colds with zinc, because more information was needed about the optimum dose, formulation and length of treatment.

 Another review of evidence from other studies in 2012 in the Canadian Medical Association Journal also found that taking zinc tablets may shorten the duration of a cold.

 The research reviewed 14 studies involving 2,121 people.

 People taking zinc had cold symptoms for an average of between 1 to 2 days less than people given a dummy or ( placebo) treatment.